Adventures & experiences in contemporary technology

 Of these two, Jekyll is a way of getting plain text files into web format using a command line and makes you work to do so.
 It is based on Ruby and you need to set up your own templates to make it work, hence the mention of effort.
 Octopress is an extension of Jekyll that does some of the work for you.
 It is the latter where you will see the word “framework” used and that’s how it gets its place here.
 Having seen a very natty blog created with it, I quite fancy seeing it in action for myself though not all web hosts support Ruby in my experience so I am unsure as to how far such curiosity will take me.

-This web application framework has been around a while and once generated a lot of interest.
+This web application framework has been around for a while and once generated a lot of interest.
 It is comprised of a scripting front end and a server back end.
-Together, these allow a lot of power and flexibility that does more than create blogs using code.
+Together, these allow a lot of power and flexibility that does more than the creation of blogs using code.
 Then, the core functionality can be extended using RubyGems to make even more powerful applications.